Raniele-web/Raniele-web/README.md

 - 👋 Hi, I’m @Raniele-web
 - 👀 I'm interested in learning about technology and programming
 - 🌱 I’m currently learning about QA technology
-- 💞️ I'm looking to collaborate on projects where I can learn and develop my QA techniques
+- 💞️ I'm looking to collaborate on projects where I can learn and develop my techniques
 - 📫 How to reach me: raniele.souza91@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I worked for 14 years in the administrative area and today I am migrating to the technology area and looking for my first opportunity
-- Studying the first semester in Software Engineering
+- Studying the second semester in Software Engineering